golemhq/golem/docs/source/golem_public_api/execution.md

 Execution Module
 ==================================================

-This module stores values specific to a single test execution.
+This module stores values specific to a test file execution.
 These values should be read-only, modifying them can cause errors.

 Location: golem.**execution**